japickering/prisma-app/README.md

 Define model(s) in the schema.prisma file that represent the db tables and field types you want to create.
 The schema model Profile is just an example.
 You should create unique data models to closely match your project data requirements.

-Next run docker comopse up to start up a new docker container and server based on the config set in the docker-compose.yml file.
+Next run docker comopse up to start up a new docker container and local server based on the config set in the docker-compose.yml file.

 `docker compose up -D`

+## Shutting down the Docker container

+We can shutdown down our docker container from our project at any time by running.
+This will stop any instance of our local server running in the background and free up system resources.
+`docker compose stop`

 ## Configure a .env file and DB connection